fabriceyhc/ppl_gnn_stocks/README.md

 | NASDAQ | 1026 | 1245 |
 | NYSE | 1737 | 1245 |

+# Pretrained Weights

+The pretrained weights were too large to store in this repository, but they can be accessed [here](https://drive.google.com/file/d/1HpAsHH4oGdLrWeOby17pjVv3uIMe1TGh/view?usp=sharing).

 # Target Returns

 We present the target returns for two values of `skip_n_steps` because our relational tensor truncates the first `n` points for the correlations starting at `T-n` where `T` is the total number of timesteps under evaluation.
 The amounts reflect a policy of buying the `daily_investment` amount of the target stock(s) at each timestep and selling them at the same timestep.
 This removes the effect of compounding returns.